sas765/musiket/README.md

 ## Description

-Website for artists and fans alike to share their music collections and/or works.
+Website for music lovers to share their taste and recommend new music to others based on their tastes.

 ## Features